The Great Theatre of Dutch Painters

 The Great Theatre of Dutch Painters and Paintresses, or De groote schouburgh der Nederlantsche konstschilders en schilderessen, as it was originally known in Dutch, is a series of artist biographies with engraved portraits written by the 18th-century painter Arnold Houbraken.
 It was published in three volumes as a sequel to Karel van Mander's own list of biographies known as the Schilder-boeck.
-The first volume appeared in 1718, and was followed by the second volume in 1719, the year Houbraken died.
-The third and last volume was published posthumously by Houbraken's wife and children in 1721.
-This work is considered to be a very important source of information on 17th-century artists of the Netherlands.
+The first volume was published in 1718, followed by the second volume in 1719, the year Houbraken died.
+The third and final volume was published posthumously in 1721 by Houbraken’s wife and children.
+This work is considered an important source of information on 17th-century Dutch artists.
 The Schouburg is listed as one of the thousand most important works in the Canon of Dutch Literature from the Middle Ages to the present day.